 Content marketing is becoming ever more important to drive sales.
 Regardless of the type of company, your marketing team are working harder than ever to understand what this new type of customer wants.
-It’s time to harness what the sales team knows about your customers and what they really want.
+In this blog series we look at how to harness what the sales team knows about your customers and what they really want.

 Most often, marketers are not customer-facing and don’t spend time with customers the way the sales team does.
 Or customer services, account managers, service engineers and so on.

 There has never been a better time for sales and marketing to work more closely together.
 Here’s why:

 Content marketing is used for brand awareness, customer acquisition and customer retention.